Wedding Palace, Chernihiv

-Wedding Palace (Civil State Registration Department).
-It was completed in 1988 as a Modernist, Soviet architecture, former USSR by the architect, Vyacheslav Pavlyukov.
+Wedding Palace (Civil State Registration Department) is a building completed in 1988 in the style of Modernist, Soviet architecture by the architect Vyacheslav Pavlyukov.

 Description

-It is located in Vulytsya Pushkina, nearby Red Bridge, not far from the square of Bohdan Khmelnytsky Square and Krasna Square.
+It is located on Pushkina Street, near the Red Bridge, not far from Bohdan Khmelnytsky Square and Krasna Square.
 There are three floors, on the first floor there are offices of various services, two small rooms and a lecture hall.
 On the second floor there are two preparation rooms for young people and witnesses, as well as office rooms and on the third floor there are two halls for ceremonies in blue and pink (there is a superstition that the color of the hall affects the gender of the first child, and there should be many children).